MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-programming-guide-resources.md

 ---
-Description: 'A resource is an area in memory that can be accessed by the Direct3D pipeline.' ms.assetid: '24859fbc-b5e1-4963-baf8-4f083f41f39a'
+Description: A resource is an area in memory that can be accessed by the Direct3D pipeline. ms.assetid: 24859fbc-b5e1-4963-baf8-4f083f41f39a
-title: 'Resources (Direct3D 10)'
+title: Resources (Direct3D 10)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Resources (Direct3D 10)